Cast iron: Grey cast iron

 Pair of English firedogs, 1576.
 These, with firebacks, were common early uses of cast iron, as little strength in the metal was needed.

 Grey cast iron is characterised by its graphitic microstructure, which causes fractures of the material to have a grey appearance.
 It is the most commonly used cast iron and the most widely used cast material based on weight.
 Most cast irons have a chemical composition of 2.5–4.0% carbon, 1–3% silicon, and the remainder iron.
 Grey cast iron has less tensile strength and shock resistance than steel, but its compressive strength is comparable to low- and medium-carbon steel.
 These mechanical properties are controlled by the size and shape of the graphite flakes present in the microstructure and can be characterised according to the guidelines given by the ASTM.

+The tribological behavior of structural alloys during sliding friction is strongly influenced by microstructure and phase composition.
+Austenitic manganese steels and manganese cast irons exhibit complex wear mechanisms associated with strain hardening, plastic deformation of the surface layer and the formation of wear debris during friction.
+Such materials may develop hardened surface layers during sliding contact, which significantly influences wear resistance and friction stability.

 White cast iron

 White cast iron displays white fractured surfaces due to the presence of an iron carbide precipitate called cementite.
 With a lower silicon content (graphitizing agent) and faster cooling rate, the carbon in white cast iron precipitates out of the melt as the metastable phase cementite, Fe_{3}C, rather than graphite.
 The cementite which precipitates from the melt forms as relatively large particles.
 As the iron carbide precipitates out, it withdraws carbon from the original melt, moving the mixture toward one that is closer to eutectic, and the remaining phase is the lower iron-carbon austenite (which on cooling might transform to martensite).
 These eutectic carbides are much too large to provide the benefit of what is called precipitation hardening (as in some steels, where much smaller cementite precipitates might inhibit plastic deformation by impeding the movement of dislocations through the pure iron ferrite matrix).
 Rather, they increase the bulk hardness of the cast iron simply by virtue of their own very high hardness and their substantial volume fraction, such that the bulk hardness can be approximated by a rule of mixtures.
 In any case, they offer hardness at the expense of toughness.
 Since carbide makes up a large fraction of the material, white cast iron could reasonably be classified as a cermet.
 White iron is too brittle for use in many structural components, but with good hardness and abrasion resistance and relatively low cost, it finds use in such applications as the wear surfaces (impeller and volute) of slurry pumps, shell liners and lifter bars in ball mills and autogenous grinding mills, balls and rings in coal pulverisers.